Skip to main content

 Here are a few typical setups to give you a starting point:

-Client portal users: Create External Editor accounts for client contacts who need to view their Reports.
-Assign them to specific companies only, not groups.
-Limit their modules to Strategy and Plan.
-See the Going Deeper collection for the full client portal setup guide.
+• Client portal Users: Create External Editor accounts for client contacts who need to view their Reports.
+Assign them to specific Companies only, not Groups.
+Limit their Modules to Strategy and Plan.
+See Setting Up the Client Portal for the full setup guide.